K locus dominant black

 Summary

-We report results from this test as either KB or n, where an n could be either tan (which can be referred to as Ky) or brindle (which can be referred to as Kbr).
+We report results from this test as either KB or n, where an n could be allow tan (which can be referred to as Ky) or brindle (which can be referred to as Kbr).

 Gene or region and technical reference